boritozzz/nft_APP1/README.md

 The program itself runs in Python.
 Connecting to a Postgres database (Pg admin4).
 We also use html, css, bootstrap for the site.

 ### Installation
-- Python: Install the current version of Python: PyCharm
+- Python: Install the current version of Python: VSCode
 - Version: 2022.2.3 Assembly: 222.4345.23 October 16, 2022
 - Postgres: Pg Admin 4
 - Version 6.1 (4280.88)